A Teichmuller space for negatively curved surfaces: Deformations

-In this section we shall consider first order deformations of the flat symplectic connection on a Finsler surface.
+In this section we shall consider first order deformations of the flat symplectic connection on a Finsler surface, following the general approach in Section \ref{def1}.

-A diffeomorphism of $\Sigma$ connected to the identity acts trivially on the fundamental group, hence the action of a vector field on $\Sigma$ should give us a first order variation of the form $d_Ah$ of the symplectic connection for some function $h$ on $M=U\times \R$.
+A diffeomorphism of $\Sigma$ connected to the identity acts trivially on the fundamental group, hence the action of a vector field on $\Sigma$ should give us a first order variation of the symplectic connection of the form $d_Ah$ for some function $h$ on $M=U\times \R$.
 Regarding $U$ again as the double covering of the projective bundle $\PP(T)$, there is a natural lift of the action of a diffeomorphism on $\Sigma$ to $\PP(T)$, preserving the fibres.
-It is characterized by preserving both the fibration and the contact distribution, but any fibre-preserving diffeomorphism will transform the closed form $\alpha=d(f_1\omega+f_2\eta)$ on $U\times \R$ to another form and hence another connection.
-Infinitesimally the action is given by a vector field $W$ on $U$.
+It is characterized by preserving both the fibration and the contact distribution.
+It follows that a vector field $W$ on $\Sigma$ induces a vector field $\tilde W$ on $U$.